Spa Policies & Frequently Asked Questions

 What should I wear?
 Do I have to be naked?

-Utah State Law requires that the massage therapist keep you draped throughout the session and only uncover the area of your body currently being worked.
-For most massage therapy treatments, the massage therapists will instruct you to undress to your comfort level and can work around whatever you decide.
-Keeping your undergarments on is okay, as most bodywork can be done over clothing, though flow and continuity will be affected.
-Fome modalities such as Thai Yoga Massage, Shiatsu, Craniosacral, and Reiki, we ask that you come in comfortable clothing, non-jean material.
+Utah State Law requires that the massage therapist keep you draped throughout the session, uncovering only the area being worked on at the time.
+For most massage therapy treatments, the therapist will instruct you to undress to your comfort level and can work around whatever you decide.
+Keeping your undergarments on is acceptable, although it may affect the flow and continuity of the service.
+Please wear comfortable clothing (made of non-jean material) for all sessions.

-What is the minimum age one can get a massage at Healing Mountain?
+What is the minimum age for massage at Healing Mountain?

 What is customary for tipping?
 Can I tip students?